DOT Compliance Advisory

-Therefore, all LED and HID light kits (halogen bulb replacements) sold on this site are designated for "off-road or exhibition use only".
-The exception are 7 inch round Jeep and Harley Davidson headlights, 5-3/4 inch round Harley Davidson LED headlights, 4x6 and 5x7 LED headlights, all of which have DOT printed right on the lens indicating these lights comply with DOT requirements.
+As a result, all LED and HID light kits offered on this site, specifically those designed as halogen bulb replacements, are explicitly designated for "off-road or exhibition use only."
+The exception to this designation applies to specific models, such as 7-inch round Jeep and Harley Davidson headlights, 5-3/4 inch round Harley Davidson LED headlights, and 4x6 and 5x7 LED headlights, all of which prominently feature DOT markings on their lenses, indicating their compliance with DOT requirements.

 It's crucial to understand that HID conversion kits may be considered illegal due to the inherent limitations of halogen headlamp housings in properly managing HID light.
 This can potentially result in a blinding effect for oncoming traffic.
 Some recommend upgrading to projector headlamps as a potential solution for using HID headlights in vehicles not originally equipped with them.
 Nevertheless, it is imperative to consult with your local police department or authorities before undertaking any light upgrades.